Canon de 155 mm GPF: History

+Development

 Grande Puissance Filloux (GPF)

 This gun was designed by Colonel L. J. F. Filloux to fill a vital French Army requirement for a heavy artillery piece.
 The design proved a success and became the standard heavy field gun of the French from 1917 to the end of World War I. The weapon was pressed into service quickly, to remedy the shortage of such weapons in the French inventory.
 This weapon became the "Canon de 155 Grande Puissance Filloux mle 1917", named by French Army as the Canon de 155mm GPF (Model of 1917).
 The guns were produced by Atelier de Puteaux (APX), Renault and Atelier de Bourges (ABS).

 During the First World War, the gun was eventually taken on by the American Expeditionary Force as a standard long-range artillery piece.
 At the beginning of the Second World War the French guns were still in service and more than 450 guns were operational in May–June 1940.